-A Pre-bid Meeting will be held at South Padre Island City Hall, 4601 Padre Blvd, South Padre Island, Texas at 3:00 p.m. central time on April 27, 2022.
-This meeting is not mandatory, but attendance is highly recommended.
+A Pre-bid Meeting will be held at South Padre Island City Hall, 4601 Padre Blvd, South Padre Island, Texas at 3:00 p.m. central time January 4, 2024.

 Representatives of the Owner will be present to discuss the project.
 Bidders are highly encouraged to attend and participate in the conference.
 Owner's Representative will transmit to all prospective bidders of record such Addenda as he considers necessary in response to questions arising at the conference.